enthought/mayavi/README.rst

   Gaël Varoquaux: mlab, icons, many general improvements and maintainance.

+  Deepak Surti: Upgrade to VTK 5.10.1, VTK 6.x with new pipeline.

 * Support and code contributions from Enthought Inc.

 * Patches from many people (see the release notes), including K K Rai and